 This week I gave a talk at the career event of my former student society for mathematics and computer science students, ‘Christiaan Huygens’ (CH).
 All the speakers were asked to talk about their work, and the choices they made to get there.
 As it wasn’t always my goal to do a PhD, I thought it would be good for the students to hear about the doubts that I had.
 And now, for the purpose of sharing N=1 experiences, I’d like to share these thoughts with a wider audience.

 Everything was going really well with that company.
-I had visited them for a day to find out more about their projects and meet the team I’d be working with.
+I had visited them to find out more about their projects and meet the team.
 I really loved the new environment, and I was convinced I would be hired after an interview.
 Shortly afterwards, an opportunity to do a PhD in Delft came up.
 That was also an environment that I loved, but it was entirely different from the job in Amsterdam.
 It was safe and familiar.
 After all, I thought that during my MSc project I had already figured out what research was about (cough cough).
-Fueled by the belief that you should always do new and challenging things, I felt that choosing for a PhD would be seen as an inferior choice.
+Fueled by the belief that you should always do new and challenging things, I felt that a PhD would be seen as an inferior choice.

 But, doubts also started to creep in.
-I could not define them fully at the time, but now I am quite sure the doubts were: (i) I wasn’t sure I would be challenged enough by the technical challenges of the job in Amsterdam and (ii) I thought I would be challenged too much socially — always looking professional, always interacting with people — things that I definitely enjoy, but perhaps not every day, and not coupled with a long commute.
+I could not define them fully at the time, but now I am quite sure the doubts were: (i) I wasn’t sure I would be challenged enough by the technical challenges of the job in Amsterdam and (ii) I thought I would be challenged too much socially — always looking professional, always interacting with people.
+All things that I enjoy, but perhaps not every day, and not coupled with a long commute.

 Perhaps my biggest problem was that at the company, it would be part of my job to oversell things — make things seem more impressive than they are to clients, and come up with convincing arguments on the spot.
 This ability was considered very valuable among my classmates, and I imagine quite sought after by companies.
 I of course felt honored by the company’s belief I had this ability, because it wasn’t something that came to me naturally.
 So while I was excited and challenged by the prospect of developing this ability, it also felt like I would be betraying myself a little bit.

 That is not to say that you should always choose a PhD when in a similar situation.
-There are huge differences in PhD positions as well: not all researchers are nice people, and not all projects offer the same freedom that I had.
-I hope that the strategy that helped me — considering concrete opportunities, and staying true to yourself — should help you with the answer.
+There are huge differences in PhD positions as well!
+Not all researchers are nice people, and not all projects offer the same freedom that I had.
+I hope that this strategy — considering concrete opportunities, and staying true to yourself — should help you with the answer.